 CheckAdvantage features original designs from its own artists and photographers, so you won’t see the same selections that most other sites have.
 The downside is you won’t find licensed Disney, Star Wars, or professional sports team checks here.

 Prices are also very reasonable, starting at around $14.65 for 100 single personal checks.

 When ordering checks without going through your actual bank, you should choose a company that’s reputable and affordable.
-Checks In The Mail is a reliable choice, with ample check designs, a low minimum order requirement, and competitive pricing.
-If you’re looking for more unique check designs, it’s tough to beat Walmart Checks, which offers a great deal on custom-designed checks.
+Checks In The Mail (view at Checks In The Mail) is a reliable choice, with ample check designs, a low minimum order requirement, and competitive pricing.
+If you’re looking for more unique check designs, it’s tough to beat Walmart Checks (view at Walmart Checks), which offers a great deal on custom-designed checks.

 What to Look for in Places to Order Checks Online

 The best vendors offer checks with a variety of styles and designs, security features, and options for personal and business customers.
 It's important to find one that fits your needs, whether you want checks with licensed designs of your favorite characters, pop culture icons, or sports teams.

 Saving money is really the key benefit of ordering checks online versus just going directly through your bank.
 Whether you write a few checks per month or are a business owner who needs hundreds of checks, make sure to compare prices between major online sellers.
 Also, consider the minimum number of checks in an order; if you rarely use checks, you wouldn’t want to order them in bulk that could outlast how long you keep that bank account open.